vicolaspetru/merged_repo/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed JSON-LD error caused by a empty recipe step
+* Added trailing slash at the end of a Pinterest & Instagram URLs

 = 3.1.0 =
 * Added FitVids.js to make videos responsive (Recipe Card Settings -> Performance)
 * Added a new option to disable the Pinterest script on your website (Recipe Card Settings -> Performance)